Formas Íntimas

-Formas Íntimas is a Colombian women's football club based in Medellín.
-The club started a two-year partnership with Envigado in 2017 and participated in the first two editions of the Colombian Women's Football League.
-In 2019, they started a new partnership with Independiente Medellín.
+Club Deportivo Formas Íntimas or Formas Íntimas for short, is a Colombian women's football club based in Medellín.
+They compete in the tournaments organized by the amateur Antioquia Football League (Liga Antioqueña de Fútbol), although they have also been able to participate in the professional Colombian Women's Football League through alliances with professional clubs based in the Antioquia Department, such as Envigado, Independiente Medellín, and Atlético Nacional.

 History

 The club was founded officially in 2002 by the clothing company Formas Íntimas.
 However, they competed in the Liga Antioqueña de Fútbol since 2001, officially joining in 2003.

 The club's first great achievement was to represent Colombian football in the inaugural 2009 Copa Libertadores de Fútbol Femenino.
 The club earned this right after the Federación Colombiana de Fútbol determined that they are the most representative women's club, due to their success in all levels of the Colombia women's national football team and their achievements in the Torneo de la Feria de las Flores.

 Formas Íntimas finished second in Group B, behind Universidad Autónoma of Paraguay, thereby proceeding to the semifinals, where they lost 5–0 to eventual champions Santos of Brazil.
 Formas Íntimas then defeated Everton of Chile 2–0 to capture the third place.

 Formas Íntimas were eliminated in the group stage of the 2010 Copa Libertadores as Group A's bottom team.
 In the 2011 edition, the team was second in Group C, which was not enough to qualify for the semifinals.

+Given their status as a non-professional club, Formas Íntimas were unable to join the Colombian Women's Football League under their own name, thus they started a two-year partnership with Envigado in 2017 and participated in the first two editions of the women's league.
+In 2019, they started a new partnership with Independiente Medellín.
+This alliance with Independiente Medellín ended in 2022, and shortly after they started a partnership with Atlético Nacional.